Code-Institute-Submissions/joshhunt1991-Milestone_3_AprResub/README.md

     - https://www.pexels.com/photo/black-dualshock-4-2885014/  (ps4 controller)
     - https://www.pexels.com/photo/close-up-photo-of-gaming-keyboard-2115257/ (pc keyboard)
 - [Font Awesome](https://fontawesome.com/6?next=%2Fstart) for the magnifying glass on the search bar, controller on the sign up button, the social media links and the icons on all the forms
-- [Rapid API](https://rapidapi.com/accujazz/api/rawg-video-games-database/) I used the RawG video games database API which is hosted on Rapid API.
+- [RawG API](https://rawg.io/apidocs) I used the RawG video games database API.
 - [favicon.io](https://favicon.io/favicon-generator/) for the favicon

 # Testing